 Don’t get carried away with this, though.
 If you’re currently eating mostly refined and enriched grains, trade up to mostly whole grains.
 If you’re already enjoying whole grains, then you might like to upgrade to single-ingredient whole grains and coarser whole grain breads like whole-grain wheat bread and rye or multigrain bread.

-There are many delicious whole grains to consider.
+If you want to break out of your bread rut, there are many delicious whole grains to consider.
 If you’re in a sandwich routine, use the fillings as layers in a hot or cold grain bowl or switch things up and include a range of wholesome grains.
 Here are some ideas:

 - Bulgur is a high-fiber grain that only takes 10 minutes to cook in boiling water.
 It makes a delicious nutty side dish or grain salad.